nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 In the exploration, I found that

-The bike share service is also quite popular with the users as it has 91% of them as subscribers.
+The bike share service is also quite popular with the users as it has 68% of them as subscribers.
-The day with the most rides is Thursday followed closely by Tuesday, Wednesday and Friday.
-The days with the lowest rides are Sunday and Saturday.
+The day with the most rides is Saturday and Sunday for Casual rider , Wednesday and Thrsday for Subscribers.
-Most users prefer to start their rides at 0800h and 1700h followed by 1800h and 0900h.
+Most users prefer to start their rides at 6:00AM  TO  9:00 AM and 3:00PM  TO  6:00PM for both rider type.

 Most rides last an average of 11 minutes and most people don't go beyond 13 minutes.The longest ride is 1409 minutes which is about 23 hours
 I went on to look at how subscribers use the service compared to the customers.
 The analysis indicates that